-Main land access to the site is from Saskatchewan Highway 905, via a road developed by Rio Tinto for their Roughrider exploration requirements.
+Main land access to the site is from Saskatchewan Highway 905, via a road developed by Rio Tinto for Roughrider exploration requirements (with that project subsequently acquired by Uranium Energy Corp.).
 A road extension of 1.5 km will be required to access the ISR wellfield.
 Additionally, the existing road has been assumed to be upgraded from highway 905 to facilitate trucking of UBS and lixiviant.